MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 # Deploy a Java application with Open Liberty or WebSphere Liberty on Azure Container Apps

 This article shows you how to run Open Liberty or WebSphere Liberty on Azure Container Apps.
-You'll do the following activities in this article:
+You do the following activities in this article:

 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.
 * Build the application Docker image using Liberty container images.